endofhome/design-patterns/strategy/README.md

 My first experiment in using the Strategy design pattern described in "Head First Design Patterns" by Eric Freeman and Elisabeth Robson.

-The Strategy pattern enables you to use composition for behaviours that will change, and inheritance for behaviours that you that you don't expect to.
+The Strategy pattern enables you to use composition for behaviours that will change, and inheritance for behaviours that you don't expect to.

 There are three design principles considered.